 They love giving the “peace” sign in photos, they like colorful cartoons with adorable touches (think “Pokeman” characters), they love juvenile charms on their cell phones.
 This is the country that invented Hello Kitty.
 Need I say more?

-17. They Embrace Weird Flavors
+17. They Embrace Weird and Unusual Flavors

 If you visit any country that embraces weird flavors – like for ice cream or potato chips – it becomes a game to find the oddest!
 I had black sesame flavored ice cream (swirled with vanilla) and I LOVED it.